hellomoka/todoapp-js/README.md

 # Simple Node.JS To-do App

-This is a small and fairly simple to-do app built using Node.JS, Express and MongoDB.
+This is a single-page to-do app built using Node.JS, Express and MongoDB in Oct-19 for learning purposes.

 ## Getting Started